-29 RTC states since 1987: 20 had prohibited carrying; nine () previously had discretionary-issue systems.
+31 RTC states since 1987: 21 had prohibited carrying, nine () previously had discretionary-issue systems, and one () was interpreted varyingly within the state.
 1989: Oregon, Penna.
-(Phila. added in 1995), and West Virginia (also in 1989, a judicial ruling enforced "shall issue" in Georgia); 1990: Idaho and Mississippi; 1991: Montana; 1994: Alaska, Arizona, Tennessee, and Wyoming; 1995: Arkansas, Nevada, North Carolina, Oklahoma, Texas, Utah, and Virginia; 1996: Kentucky, Louisiana, and South Carolina; 2001: Michigan; 2003: Colorado; New Mexico, Minnesota, and Missouri; 2004: Ohio; 2006: Kansas and Nebraska; 2010: Iowa.
+(Phila. added in 1995), and West Virginia (also in 1989, a judicial ruling enforced "shall issue" in Georgia); 1990: Idaho and Mississippi; 1991: Montana; 1994: Alaska, Arizona, Tennessee, and Wyoming; 1995: Arkansas, Nevada, North Carolina, Oklahoma, Texas, Utah, and Virginia; 1996: Kentucky, Louisiana, and South Carolina; 2001: Michigan; 2003: Colorado; New Mexico, Minnesota, and Missouri; 2004: Ohio; 2006: Kansas and Nebraska; 2010: Iowa, and 2011: Wisconsin.

-Citizens can defend themselves: Analyzing National Crime Victimization Survey data, criminologist Gary Kleck concluded "robbery and assault victims who used a gun to resist were less likely to be attacked or to suffer an injury than those who used any other methods of self-protection or those who did not resist at all."
-In the 1990s, Kleck and Marc Gertz found guns were used for self-protection about 2.5 million times annually.
-He late Marvin E. Wolfgang, self-described as "as strong a gun-control advocate as can be found among the criminologists in this country," said, "The methodological soundness of the current Kleck and Gertz study is clear.
+Citizens can defend themselves: Analyzing National Crime Victimization Survey data, criminologist Gary Kleck concluded "robbery and assault victims who used a gun to resist were less likely to be attacked or to suffer an injury than those who used any other methods of self-protection or those who did not resist at all."14 In the 1990s, Kleck and Marc Gertz found guns were used for self-protection between 2.1-2.5 million times annually.15 The late Marvin E. Wolfgang, self-described as "as strong a gun-control advocate as can be found among the criminologists in this country," said, "The methodological soundness of the current Kleck and Gertz study is clear.
 I cannot further debate it. . . .
-I cannot fault their methodology."
-A study for the Justice Dept. found 34 percent of felons had been "scared off, shot at, wounded or captured by an armed victim," and 40 percent had not committed crimes, fearing victims were armed.
-He
+I cannot fault their methodology."16 An earlier study for the Justice Department found 34 percent of felons had been "scared off, shot at, wounded or captured by an armed victim," and 40 percent had not committed crimes, fearing victims were armed.17

-The right to self-defense has been recognized for centuries: Cicero said 2,000 years ago, "If our lives are endangered by plots or violence or armed robbers or enemies, any and every method of protecting ourselves is morally right;" English jurist Sir William Blackstone observed that the English Bill of Rights recognized "the right of having and using arms for self-preservation and defense" as intended "to protect and maintain inviolate the three great and primary rights," the first of which is "personal security."
-Sir Michael Foster, judge of the Court of King's Bench, wrote in the 18th century, "The right of self-defense . . . is founded in the law of nature, and is not, nor can be, superseded by any law of society."
-15
+The right to self-defense has been recognized for centuries: Cicero said 2,000 years ago, "If our lives are endangered by plots or violence or armed robbers or enemies, any and every method of protecting ourselves is morally right."
+English jurist Sir William Blackstone observed that the English Bill of Rights recognized "the right of having and using arms for self-preservation and defense" as intended "to protect and maintain inviolate the three great and primary rights," the first of which is "personal security."
+18 Sir Michael Foster, judge of the Court of King's Bench, wrote in the 18th century, "The right of self-defense . . . is founded in the law of nature, and is not, nor can be, superseded by any law of society."
+19